 What can I do?

-We provide a bank of 240+ topics – arranged into 12 categories.
-This is a huge resource – ‘sustainability on steroids’ as one commenter put it.
+We provide a knowledge bank of 250+ topics, arranged into 12 categories – ‘sustainability on steroids’ as one commenter put it.
+Some topics are foundational, before you start re-skilling.

 - Personal development: look after yourself physically and emotionally.

-- Nature awareness: get into nature regularly – it’s good therapy.
+- Nature awareness: get into nature regularly.

 - Community: build strong, supportive social relationships.